Watches of Switzerland

-Watches of Switzerland is a British retailer of Swiss watches, with 16 stores in the United Kingdom.
+Watches of Switzerland is a British retailer of watches.
 The company headquarters is in Braunstone, England.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 History

 Watches of Switzerland was founded in Ludgate Hill in 1924.
 During the late 1970s Theo Paphitis, the entrepreneur, worked as a sales assistant at the Bond Street Watches of Switzerland store in London.

-The business was acquired by Ratners in 1988 but then sold on to Asprey in the early 1990s.
-The company was the subject of a management buyout from Asprey in 1998.
-It was then acquired, along with Mappin & Webb, by Baugur Group in November 2005.
-It was then bought by Landsbanki in 2009 before coming under the control of Apollo Global Management in 2013.
-The company was briefly known as Aurum Holdings before re-branding itself as Watches of Switzerland in advance of an initial public offering on the London Stock Exchange in May 2019.
+The business was acquired by Ratners in 1988 and then sold on to Asprey in 1992.
+In December 1998, Mappin & Webb managing director, Judith Pilkington, acquired Watches of Switzerland from Asprey, together with Mappin & Webb.
+Both companies were acquired by Baugur Group in November 2005.
+Baugur grouped both companies with fellow British jeweller Goldsmiths under the Aurum Group.

+Baugur became insolvent in 2010 and the group was under the control of Landsbanki before coming under the control of Apollo Global Management in 2013.
+The group was briefly known as Aurum Holdings before re-branding itself as Watches of Switzerland Group in advance of an initial public offering on the London Stock Exchange in May 2019.

+Operations

+The company operates 221 stores in the UK, US and Europe, spread across the Watches of Switzerland, Mappin & Webb, Goldsmiths, Mayors and Betteridge brands.
+This includes 96 dedicated mono-brand boutiques in partnership with Rolex, Omega, TAG Heuer, Breitling, Tudor, Audemars Piguet, Seiko, Bulgari and Fope.

+Awards and recognition

+Watches of Switzerland secured its first Fair Tax Mark certification from the Fair Tax Foundation in 2022.